-During the year ended 30 June 2019, \$0.130 million hedge gains (2018: \$0.588 million losses) were reclassified to the statement of profit or loss due to the hedges no longer being designated as hedging instruments and the underlying forecast transaction no longer being highly probable to occur as originally forecast.
+During the year ended 30 June 2020, \$8.001 million hedge losses (2019: \$0.130 million gains) were reclassified to the statement of profit or loss due to the hedges no longer being designated as hedging instruments and the underlying forecast transaction no longer being highly probable to occur as originally forecast.

-Where an effective hedging instrument is closed out and the underlying forecast transaction remains highly probable to occur as originally forecast, the hedge contract is de-designated and any accumulated gain or loss which has been recognised in the hedge reserve is deferred to the reserve.
-As at year ended 30 June 2019, \$5.732 million losses (2018: \$18.465 million gains) remain in cash flow hedge reserve due to de-designation and all underlying forecast transactions remain highly probable to occur.
+Where an effective hedging instrument is closed out and the underlying forecast transaction remains highly probable to occur as originally forecasted, the hedge contract is de-designated and any accumulated gain or loss which has been recognised in the hedge reserve is deferred to the reserve.
+As at year ended 30 June 2020, \$0.069 million gains (2019: \$5.732 million losses) remain in cash flow hedge reserve due to de-designation and all underlying forecast transactions remain highly probable to occur.

-Note 13: Hedge Accounting (continued)
+Note 13: Hedge accounting (continued)